 Each spring, we publish our annual report, called the NestWatch Digest, for our NestWatchers.
 This report contains data summaries and highlights from the previous nesting season.
 It’s our way of recognizing all of the effort of volunteers, organizers, trainers, and the entire NestWatch community.
 You’ll find research updates, great participant-submitted photos, and regional highlights from 2018.
 We hope you enjoy reading it!
-As an additional thank-you, it also contains a 20% off coupon, which can be used towards any of our Cornell Lab Publishing Group products.
+As an additional thank-you, it also contains a 20% off coupon (expires May 31, 2019), which can be used towards any of our Cornell Lab Publishing Group products.
 Read the report here.

 Christine Boran found this tiny Eastern Bluebird egg in a nest on April 4, 2019.
 Christine monitors the Woolwine House Bluebird Trail in Virginia, which is the same trail that produced a clutch of oddly shaped eggs last year.